 What sort of music does the choir sing?

-Diverse – pop songs, showtunes, The Beatles, African spirituals, Christmas Carols in Term 4.
+Diverse – pop songs, show tunes, music from other cultures, spirituals, Christmas Carols in Term 4.

 Is there an age limit for the choir?